Heinz Pannwitz: Military career

 In February 1932, Pannwitz joined the Hitler Youth.
 After the Nazi rise to power (Machtergreifung), Pannwitz joined the Sturmabteilung (SA) in August 1933, and transferred in 1939 to the Schutzstaffel (SS).
 In 1935, he did one year of military service in the Wehrmacht and was discharged as Lieutenant.
 On 1 May 1937, he joined the Nazi Party.

-In 1936, Pannwitz successfully applied to join the police service at the Berlin Police Headquarters and joined the Berlin Police.
+In 1936, Pannwitz applied to join the police service at the Berlin Police Headquarters and was hired.
 On 10 September 1938, he became a criminal police detective with the Berlin Criminal Investigation Department, where he headed the "aggravated burglary" department.
 In September 1938, in accordance with the Munich Agreement, Germany annexed the Sudetenland.
 In March 1939, after the full occupation of Czechoslovakia, Pannwitz was transferred in July 1939 to Prague to be a Gestapo officer, assigned to Amt IV, section 2a of the Reich Security Main Office.
 From 1940, he there led the Gestapo Unit II g, which was responsible for investigating assassinations, illegal possession of weapons and sabotage.

 Heydrich assassination

-Following the assassination attempt on the Deputy Reich Protector in Bohemia and Moravia, SS-Obergruppenführer Reinhard Heydrich on 27 May 1942 in Prague, Pannwitz was immediately assigned to lead the special commission investigating the Heydrich assassination.
-Pannwitz was the author of the official final report on the assassination.
-In September 1942, Pannwitz was promoted to Kriminalrat, equivalent to SS-Hauptsturmführer or SS-Sturmbannführer.
-According to himself, because Pannwitz was not prepared to remove a Gestapo-critical passage from the report after submitting the official final report, he was heavily criticized by the Gestapo.
-In the autumn of 1942 Pannwitz was then called up by acquaintances in the Abwehr office for the Wehrmacht, and was posted for several months as a Non-commissioned officer to the Eastern Front.